meks77/easy-validation/README.md

 ## History
 While developing the first release I followed the main concept of using lambda combined with a fluent interface is from Joel Planes, what can be found [here](https://medium.com/@jplanes/lambda-validations-with-java-8-86aa8143bd9f).

-But I was getting tired to always invoke the method test and afterwards the method throwIfInvalid.
+But I was getting tired to always invoke the method test and afterward the method throwIfInvalid.

-Thanks to Eric Evans input I developed it from scratch with the possibility to decide if I want to throw an exception or not easy, without duplicating so much method signatures.
+Thanks to Eric Evans' input, I developed it from scratch with the possibility to decide if I want to throw an exception or not easy, without duplicating so much method signatures.
 I hope you like the result.